Cocaine Use: Care Instructions

 Using cocaine can cause physical and mental harm.
 It can increase your heart rate and blood pressure, which can lead to a heart attack and even death.
 It can raise your body temperature.
 You may have nausea, vomiting, and chills.
 If you smoke cocaine, the fumes can cause breathing problems.
 If you snort cocaine, it can damage your nasal passages.
+If you inject cocaine, it can cause an abscess at the injection site or an infection throughout your body.
 You may become shaky and restless.
-You also may see or hear things that are not there (hallucinations), or believe things that are not true.
+You also may see or hear things that are not there (hallucinations) or believe things that are not true (delusions).

-When the doctor treated you, he or she may have:
+When the doctor treated you, they may have: